Bayesian test of normality versus a Dirichlet process mixture alternative: Case studies

-\begin{example} The Egyptian skulls dataset \citep{hand1994} consists of $p=4$ measurements taken on $n=150$ ancient Egyptian skulls from five time epochs.
-Mean effect of time was removed by running a multivariate analysis of variance, and we test the residuals for normality.
+\begin{example} The well known Egyptian skulls dataset \citep{hand1994handbook} consists of $p=4$ measurements \h{(MB: maximal breadth, BH: basibregmatic height, BL: basialveolar length, and, NH: nasal height, all in mm)} taken on $n=150$ ancient Egyptian skulls from five time epochs during 4000 B.C.~and 200 A.D.
+Mean effect of time was removed by running a multivariate analysis of variance, and we test the residuals for normality. \h{Ties were broken by injecting a small jitter to each observation with random uniform draws between $[-1/60, 1/60]$}.
 A chi-square QQ-plot (not shown) of the Mahalanobis distance squares showed a faint deviation from normality.
 Mardia's skewness and kurtosis tests failed to reject normality with p-values $\approx 0.5$.
-However, our approach produced a more mixed evidence; see Figure~\ref{fig:skull}(a).
-The minimum Bayes factor was $2.2\times 10^{-6}$, indicating fairly strong evidence against normality.
-But the large magnitude of the Bayes factor over a wide range of $\alpha$ values meant that average Bayes factor with respect to many prior assignments $\alpha \sim \pi_\alpha$ would indicate evidence toward the null.

-A possible reason to doubt normality is duplication.
-For example, the fourth coordinate records have only 65 unique values among the 150 skulls.
-When this coordinate alone was put to a univariate normality test, our approach produced a minimum Bayes factor of $3.4\times10^{-5}$ at $\alpha = 256$.
-For this $\alpha$, the posterior mean of the density of the fourth coordinate showed an overall bell shape but with some sharp spikes at the duplicated values; see Figure~\ref{fig:skull}(b).
-Duplication may be considered an extreme form of clustering, and hence a non-normal feature correctly picked up by our approach.